cloudfoundry/summit-training-classes/operator/site/content/labs/bosh-lite-on-aws.md

 ---
 date: 2016-09-19T14:00:15-03:00
-title: Prepare AWS to deploy BOSH lite
+title: Prepare AWS to deploy BOSH Lite
 ---

-This step-by-step guide shows how to configure an AWS account to deploy BOSH lite.
+This step-by-step guide shows how to configure an AWS account to deploy BOSH Lite.

 Before our BOSH Director, we'll need to create some resources in AWS.